ethackal/ethackal.github.io/_drafts/derbycon-ctf-wav-steganography.md

 wav.close
 {% endhighlight %}

 At this point, we've read in two chunks from the WAV file.
 The first provides format information and lets us know the bit-depth, or size of each sample.
 The second chunk is LPCM data; the samples that make up the encoded waveform.
 Inspecting the format chunk, we can see that the file is using 16-bit encoding, meaning each sample will be stored in a 16-bit signed integer.
-We can #unpack the binary data to expand each sample into an array.
+We can [#unpack](http://www.rubydoc.info/stdlib/core/String:unpack) the binary data to expand each sample into an array of the 16-bit integers.

 {% highlight ruby %}
 wavs = dataChunk.data.unpack('s*')
 {% endhighlight %}

 Now, to get the LSB for each sample.
-Ruby provides bit reference access via Fixnum#[], where index 0 represents the LSB.
-Easy enough to #map the array of unmapped values.
-We'll turn that result into a string of binary digits while we're at it.
+Ruby provides bit reference access via [Fixnum#[]](http://www.rubydoc.info/stdlib/core/Fixnum:%5B%5D), where index 0 represents the LSB.
+Easy enough to [#map](http://www.rubydoc.info/stdlib/core/Array:map) the array of unpacked values and [#join](http://www.rubydoc.info/stdlib/core/Array:join) that result into a string of binary digits while we're at it.

 {% highlight ruby %}
 lsb = wavs.map{|sample| sample[0]}.join
 {% endhighlight %}

 This is unexpected...
 There are a whole lot of zeros there.
-It looks like every sample has a LSB of 0 except for the those at the very end of the chunk.
-Starting at index 1146416.
-Let's grab the binary starting at the first occurance and see what we can make of it by packing it back into a string.
+It looks like every sample has a LSB of 0 except for the those at the very end of the chunk, starting at index 1146416.
+Let's grab the binary starting at the first occurence of '1' and see what we can make of it by [#pack](http://www.rubydoc.info/stdlib/core/Array:pack)ing it back into a string.

 {% highlight ruby %}
 flag = lsb[(lsb.index('1'))..-1]